White Oak Bayou at Lakeview immediately after the Tax Day 2016 flood

 We Must Continue to Work With Regional Partners

-We must also continue to work together as citizens of Jersey Village to press our county, state and federal elected officials to accelerate funding for regional projects from the Harris County Flood Control District designed to alleviate flooding in our area.
+We must continue to work together as citizens of Jersey Village to press our county, state and federal elected officials to accelerate funding for regional projects from the Harris County Flood Control District designed to alleviate flooding in our area.

 With the assistance of regional, state and federal officials, we can continue to secure funding for flood mitigation projects and ensure the timely completion of those projects in the White Oak Bayou watershed.
 But we cannot do it alone.
 We will need your help to ensure our elected officials understand that flood mitigation in Jersey Village is a priority for us.